ardonne/affine-lie-algebra-tensor-category/README.md

 https://arxiv.org/abs/1004.5456

+For more detailed information about the package, see README.rtf of the notebook alatc-info-examples.nb

 This package is released under the licence GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 If you publish results based on this package, we kindly request that you mention this package, and cite the paper above.